adbar/htmldate/CONTRIBUTING.md

 2. Run the tests and code quality tools:
    - Tests with `pytest`
    - Type checking with `mypy` on the directory: `mypy htmldate/`
-   - Code formatting with `black` on the directory as well
+   - Linting with `ruff check .` and formatting with `ruff format htmldate/`

 For further questions you can use [GitHub issues](https://github.com/adbar/htmldate/issues) or [E-Mail](https://adrien.barbaresi.eu/).